HybridAU/numbat-tasks/README.md

   - [ ] Have a nice redirect when getting a 401 from the backend.

-The irony of having an unfinished todo list written in markdown, on a todo list app is not lost on me.
+The irony of having a todo list written in markdown, on a todo list app is not lost on me.